ollivarila/ollivarila/README.md

 ### Hi there 👋

-- Currently learning Rust, various backend technologies and kubernetes
+- Currently learning full stack development with emphasis on backend.
 - Open for job opportunities 💼

 ## **Some of my projects**